prograhammer/vue-pizza/README.md

 ## Add Dependencies

-(Note: We are installing most dependencies into the dev `--save-dev` section of package.json because the production server will not doing builds.
+(Note: We are installing most dependencies into the devDependencies section of package.json using `--save-dev`.
+The production server will not need those dependencies.
 Most of these dependencies are used to build a set of files into your `dist` folder for your production server to use.)

 Install Vuex, Vue Router, and Vue Resource